DarkMasquerader/Data-Analysis-Project-1/README (1).md

 - Recommendation is to...

 ## Limitations and Potential Improvements
+- Lack of information on revenue
-- Collecting further information on each game (genre)
+- Lack of information on purchase numbers
 - Collection of data across other gaming platforms (mobile, console etc.)
+- Does not take note if game was on discount
+- Scraper not identify price of game on steam page, occasionally (slightly inaccurate)

 ## How to Run